mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

   }
 }
 ```

+The second style skips the binding entirely and writes the property directly inside `OnConfigureCell`.
+It's a little less idiomatic but easier to read; the final example below uses this style.

 ### Putting it all Together
 The final example includes a label to display the Flag of the selected item in the TreeGridView.